Amaranth819/RL-Pytorch/README.md

 #### Usage

 - Install the prerequisites `pip install -r requirements.txt`
-- To train a model, modify train.py.
+- To train a model, modify train.py and run it.
-- To evaluate a model, modify eval.py.
+- To evaluate a model, modify eval.py and run it.